 - A commitment to experience-based learning (EBL) that is distinctive and effective enough to provide the school and students with a competitive edge.

 - A dedication to globalism, which drives business opportunity in response to the shifting centers of economic growth.
 It is noteworthy that globalism requires a commitment to diversity.

-- A focus on supply chain and value chain management that overcomes gaps in our curriculum, addresses the growing importance of knowledge management and technology transfer, and promotes integration of research across faculty groups.
+- A focus on supply chain and value chain management that overcomes gaps in our curriculum addresses the growing importance of knowledge management and technology transfer and promotes the integration of research across faculty groups.